zzzirvia/zzzirvia/README.md

   <a href="https://www.linkedin.com/in/silvia-%C3%A1lvarez-d%C3%ADaz/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn" width="120"></a>
 </p>

-## Current Work
+## Recent Work
 - 💼 Working as a full-stack developer for a start-up.
 Chemical products distributor e-commerce:
   - Leader in web crawling/scrapping.
 Data curation, monitoring, operations, and deploy (Python, Selenium\&Playwright, SQL.
 High Git Bash skills)

+## Current Work
+- 💼 Engineer&developer for Naralabs as a company specialising in Laboratory Information Management System (LIMS) offering professional technology services and engineering with SENAITE LIMS, such as developing, consulting, implementing, training, system maintenaning and support.

 ## Learning
 - 🌱 Chemical Engineer.
 MSc in Computer Modeling.
-Currently undertaking a Higher Technical Certificate in Cross-Platform Applications Development.
+- 🌱 Currently undertaking a Higher Technical Certificate in Cross-Platform Applications Development.

+## Projects & research:
+- Spatially distributed SIR models for COVID-19 propagations, BIOCOMSC:
+  Complex systems epidemiological dynamics studies for an infectious agent SEIR type in discrete time euclidean and complex networks.
+Simulations performed with Fortran, Python, Bash scripts and Gnuplot.
+Study of the net and agent's input variables effect on the system's dynamics.
+Study of the complexing networks effect with the input variables parametrized on the agent's propagation adjusted with a Watts-Strogatz algorithm and Poisson distribution.
+- Cooling cycle to avoid water wasting in the lab heat exchanger, UB:
+  Study of the addition of a Peltier module and a heat pipe to the heat exchanger unit in the Chemical Engineering department lab, in order to save water during practices by cooling it back instead of constantly wasting stream water.
+Study of the efficiency with CFD Ansys simulations.

 ## Skills